Best Motorcycle Airbag Vests Reviewed: More Safe than Helmet?

 Other Motorcycle Airbags: Why Not Helite?

-So there are several other options on the market for motorcycle airbags, and I’m not a hater of any of them (except Klim – I’ll deal with you later).
-However, they’re all around the same price points as my top two picks: $700 to $1,000.
+So there are several other options on the market for motorcycle airbags, and I’m not a hater of any of them.
+However, they’re all around the same price points as my top two picks: $700 to $1,000 – though Klim’s option gives you a cheaper entry point.

-People seem to love this jacket for two reasons:
+People seem to love this vest for two reasons:

-1. You can replace the CO2 canister after it goes off
+- You can replace the CO2 canister after it goes off in 2 minutes

-2. They perceive the tether as more reliable than electronics for triggering inflation
+- They perceive the tether as more reliable than electronics for triggering inflation (if this isn’t a concern for you but #1 is, check out the Helite E-Turtle 2, with electronic inflation)

 As for tethers vs electronics, that point might have made sense 10 years ago.
 But now, these airbags have been in the market for five, sometimes ten years already.
 That means they have a MOUNTAIN of crash data informing the electronic algorithms, so I have no doubt electronic airbags perform faster and more precisely in all crash scenarios vs a tethered setup.